From Interaction to Impact: Towards Safer AI Agents Through Understanding and Evaluating Mobile UI Operation Impacts: Data Synthesis Study Method

 \subsection{Annotation}

 After collecting the UI action traces, which included both UI action traces and descriptions of the intended actions, we annotated them using our taxonomy through crowdsourcing.
-The resulting labeled dataset enabled us to evaluate the ability of AI agents to reason about the consequences of UI actions.
+The resulting labeled dataset, which includes both synthesized data, and a subset of the AndroidControl and MoTIF datasets, enabled us to evaluate the ability of AI agents to reason about the consequences of UI actions.

 We employed a team of 16 data annotators for this task.
 We trained the workers on using the taxonomy and provided them with examples to guide them through the annotation process.
 They accessed our data annotation platform, where they reviewed UI screen traces presented from left to right, along with corresponding action descriptions in natural language.
 Their task was to answer categorical questions derived from the taxonomy.
 If the proposed action was not executed properly within the UI screens, we instructed the annotators to skip the UI action trace.
 For instance, if the action description was to change the account password but the screens never reached the password change interface, the annotators would skip these traces.